Sila-Money/sila-postman-signer/README.md

 Designed as an API testing helper since most REST clients, like Postman, don't support this signature authentication mechanism.
 Only designed for local use. **Do not serve this externally.
 When sending private keys in requests to this server, only set them in the Authorization header, which is not forwarded.**

-Includes a Postman collection you can use to try out the [Sila sandbox API](https://docs.silamoney.com).
+Includes a Postman collection you can use to try out the [Sila sandbox API](https://docs.silamoney.com), but works with any REST client.

 ## Requirements
 Make sure you have Python 3.6+.
 If on Mac or Linux, have bash and the ability to run make commands from a Makefile.